PaulShan101/WebAppBuildAutomation/README.md

 [ List the additional TMDB endpoints used, giving the description and pathname for each one.]

 e.g.

-Discover list of movies - discover/movie
+Upcoming list of movies - movies/upcoming
+People list  - movies/people
 Movie details - movie/:id
 Movie genres = /genre/movie/list
+Movie reviews = /reviews/form
 App Design.
-Component catalogue.

 [ Insert a screenshot from the Storybook UI that lists all the stories for the app's components, and highlight those relating to your new/modified components - see the example screenshot below.] .......